ssimpkin/ruby-twarc/README.md

   {consumer_key: {YOUR CONSUMER KEY}, consumer_key_secret: {CONSUMER KEY SECRET}, access-token: {ACCESS TOKEN}, access_token_secret: {ACCESS TOKEN SECRET} }

 You can then specify the authentication file using the --auth-file parameter.

+#search

+#stream

+#hydrate

+#ruby library

+#utilities

+Ed Summer's Twarc comes with a suite of Python utilities for working with the JSON output.
+I haven't looked into what the Ruby equivalents of these would be.

+#issues

+There's still plenty of work to be done.
+Please see the [issues list][https://github,com/redlibrarian/ruby-twarc/issues)